knetikmedia/knetikcloud-csharp-net20-client/docs/PaymentsApi.md

 <a name="updatepaymentmethod"></a>
 # **UpdatePaymentMethod**
-> ModelPaymentMethodResource UpdatePaymentMethod (int? userId, int? id, ModelPaymentMethodResource paymentMethod)
+> PaymentMethodResource UpdatePaymentMethod (int? userId, int? id, PaymentMethodResource paymentMethod)

 Update an existing payment method for a user